 By studying the effects of bevacizumab (brand name AvastinTM), a drug currently FDA-approved for use in the treatment of several other cancers, a research team led by the Gynecologic Oncology Group (GOG) has laid the groundwork for a possible new treatment option for women with advanced ovarian cancer—a treatment option that may increase the time women live without their disease worsening.
-The Statistical and Data Center for these studies is located at Roswell Park Cancer Institute.
+The Statistical and Data Center for these studies is located at Roswell Park Comprehensive Cancer Center.

 The results of a clinical trial were recently published in the New England Journal of Medicine.
 But how exactly were the results achieved?
 And what do the results tell us?

 The study was a phase III clinical trial.
 A phase III trial, in general, involves comparing the effectiveness of a new drug or intervention (or new use of a proven agent) against other current, standard treatments.

 The primary goal of this study was to evaluate the effects of bevacizumab.
 This agent is believed to block the growth of nutrient-supplying blood vessels that form in cancerous tumors.
 The 1,873 women enrolled in the study had newly diagnosed advanced-stage ovarian, fallopian tube or primary peritoneal cancer.

 Each woman was treated with a standard chemotherapy regimen of carboplatin and paclitaxel.
 In addition to this chemotherapy, the women were broken into three sub-groups, each group receiving one of the following:

 - 5 cycles of bevacizumab followed by 16 cycles of a placebo

 The women who received 21 cycles of bevacizumab lived progression-free significantly longer than those who received a placebo.
 We are all deeply indebted to the women who participated in this study.